lynnliu2018ml/PresentAI/Dataset/README.txt

 The "HealthNewsTweets.csv" file was processed by Excel.
 It extracted tweets from all 16 txt files together.

-It also used the “Replace” function in Excel to removed tweets content that has “http*”.
+It also used the â€œReplaceâ€ function in Excel to removed tweets content that has â€œhttp*â€.
-Assumption: There’s no tweets content after “http” in a tweet.
+Assumption: Thereâ€™s no tweet content after â€œhttpâ€ in a tweet.

-Clarification: There were some tweets only has “http*” content, so after the “Replace” function, those lines of tweets became blank.
+Clarification: There were some tweets only has â€œhttp*â€ content, so after the â€œReplaceâ€ function, those lines of tweets became blank.
 The 119 blank lines was removed.

 Number of Instances: 63207